Mandalay Thabin: Third Thabin era

 During the pre-World War II, Oba Thaung, Liberty Ma Mya Yin and Mya Chay Gyin Ma Ngwe Myaing were the most well-known.
 In the third era, famous anyeint dancers often became recording artists and were the headlines of anyeint shows, as composers such as Nandawshe Saya Tin, Myoma Nyein and A1 Saya Hnyar wrote individual songs and dances suited to them.

 Fourth Thabin era

 After independence from Britain in 1948, there was a period of strong Burmese cultural nationalism that resulted in the establishment of the State School of Music in Mandalay in 1953.
 Many well-known dancers and musicians such as Oba Thaung, Sein Mya Thwin and Sein Hla Maung tutored at the school.

 Mya Chay Gyin Ma Ngwe Myaing's student Shwe Man Tin Maung was considered one of the three most skilled zat pwe performers of his day.
-Shwe Nan Tin, son of Nandawshe Saya Tin, was also the famous dancer.
+Shwe Nan Tin, son of Nandawshe Saya Tin, was also a famous dancer.

-Modern days
+Modern era

 Thein Zaw, Win Naung and Win Tha Pyay Tun are today's well-known dancers of Mandalay-based Thabin.